tscanlin/developers.optimizely.com/src/content/server/reference/initialization/0-intro.md

       optimizely = Optimizely::Optimizely.new(project_id)
 ---

-To run experiments using Optimizely you'll need to instatiate an `Optimizely` object in your code.
+To run experiments using Optimizely you'll need to instantiate an `Optimizely` object in your code.
 You'll need to include the ID of a Custom Project as an input parameter.